OUR TEAM

 Rebecca Pearcey

 Rebecca Pearcey is one of the most accomplished Black political operatives in the country.
 She most recently served as Political Director and Senior Advisor for Senator Elizabeth Warren’s presidential campaign, overseeing political strategy in all 57 states and territories, and managing staff in over 30 states.
+She is now a partner at Bryson Gillette.

 President, Zinc Collective